 Mental health, behavioral, and emotional support services and support: Traumatic experiences like COVID-19 can impact learning, behavior, and relationships at school.
-Research clearly indicates that a traumatic experience in childhood can diminish concentration, memory, and the development of language that children need to be successful at school.
+Research clearly indicates that a traumatic experience in childhood can diminish This plan is in draft form and is available for public comment/input at the upcoming Board meeting.

+concentration, memory, and the development of language that children need to be successful at school.
 The COVID-19 pandemic is affecting not just our children's physical health and academic experience, but it is taking a deep emotional toll as well.
 We believe children's well-being comes first, and that young people like adults, learn best when they are happy, safe, calm, and cared for properly.